dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    institutors of it, it would then have been held out as one of the finest things imaginable.
-But such is the intoxicating spirit of party, and such the operation of envy, that where it cannot do the service that is wanted, it endeavors to prevent its being done.
+But such is the intoxicating spirit of party, and such the operation of envy, that where it cannot do the service that is wanted, it endeavours to prevent its being done.
 But in the instance of opposing the institution of the bank, the spirit of party carries something like a double face.
 Those who have been most clamorous against it, however they may conduct themselves in other places are nevertheless making use of its convenience.
 If they are now convinced of the usefulness of such an institution, they ought to be candid enough to say it.

-   One of the clamors against the bank was, that none but persons interested in the institution were its advocates and supporters.
+   One of the clamours against the bank was, that none but persons interested in the institution were its advocates and supporters.
 This is very true, if rightly understood, for every man is interested in supporting an institution that is of general utility.
 The stockholders are but a very